Gayatrimurali/Migrate-to-Azure/Challenge-Guide/Challenge2.md

    ![](../media/migration-summary.png)

-## Success Criteria
+## Summary

-- Log Analytics Workspace `law-contoso-<DeploymentID>` deployed in `rg-migration-lab-app`.
-- Application Insights `ai-contoso-<DeploymentID>` deployed and linked to the workspace.
-- App Service Plan `asp-contoso-<DeploymentID>` created at Standard S1 tier with Linux OS.
-- App Service `app-contoso-<DeploymentID>` created with Node.js 20 LTS runtime.
-- All 7 application settings configured in App Service Environment variables.
-- HTTPS-only enforced - HTTP requests redirect to HTTPS automatically.
-- Startup command set to `node src/app.js`.
-- Deployment zip created without `.env` and `node_modules` and deployed via zip deploy.
-- Home page and products page load correctly at the `azurewebsites.net` URL.
-- VNet integration active and showing `Connected` on `snet-appservice`.
-- Application Insights Live Metrics showing incoming request telemetry.
+In this exercise you will migrate the Contoso Retail application from an on-premises Windows Server VM to Azure App Service by modernizing the application into a fully managed PaaS environment.
+You will create monitoring resources such as Log Analytics Workspace and Application Insights, configure App Service settings, enable HTTPS, deploy the application package, and integrate the application with Azure Virtual Network.
+Finally, you will validate the migrated application by testing application functionality, verifying secure HTTPS access, confirming database connectivity, and reviewing Application Insights telemetry and migration summary outputs.
 Now, click on **Next** from the lower right corner to move on to the next page.

    ![](../media/ggs2.png)